flightaware/tclrmq/README.md

                 is blocked or not and a textual reason

-3) _onClosed_: called when the connection is closed and is passed the _Connection_ object and a dict containing any data such as a textual description of the error, the reply code, any reply text, the class ID and the method ID
+3) _onClosed_: called when the connection is closed and is passed the _Connection_ object and a dict containing the reply code, any reply text, the class ID and the method ID.
+               The corresponding dictionary keys are `replyCode`, `replyText`, `classID` and `methodID` respectively.
+An alias method _onClose_ is also provided.

 3) _onError_: called when an error code has been sent to the _Connection_ and is passed the error code and any accompanying data in the frame